GerritCodeReview/apps_analytics-etl/README.md

 - -a --email-aliases (*optional*) "emails to author alias" input data path.
 - -k --ignore-ssl-cert allows to proceed even for server connections otherwise considered insecure.
 - -n --botlike-filename-regexps comma separated list of regexps that identify a bot-like commit, commits that modify only files whose name is a match will be flagged as bot-like
+- -I --ignore-binary-files boolean value to indicate whether binary files should be ignored from the analytics.
+ This means that binary files will not be accounted for in "num_files", "num_distinct_files", "added_lines" and "deleted_lines" fields and they will not be listed in the "commits.files" field either.
+Default false.

   CSVs with 3 columns are expected in input.